florianjehn/Societal_Collapse/references.md

 Ord, T. (2020).
 The Precipice: Existential Risk and the Future of Humanity.
 Hachette Books, 480 pp.

+Oreskes, N. (2021).
+Why trust science?
+Princeton University Press.

+Oreskes, N., & Conway, E. (2022).
+From Anti-Government to Anti-Science: Why Conservatives Have Turned Against Science.
+Daedalus, 151, 98–123. https://doi.org/10.1162/daed_a_01946

+Oreskes, N., & Conway, E. M. (2012).
+Merchants of doubt: How a handful of scientists obscured the truth on issues from tobacco smoke to global warming (Paperback. ed).
+Bloomsbury.

 Patterson, M. C., Peter Callahan, Paul Larcey, Thayer (Ed.).
 (2023).
 How Worlds Collapse: What History, Systems, and Complexity Can Teach Us About Our Modern World and Fragile Future.
 Routledge. https://doi.org/10.4324/9781003331384

 Peregrine, P. N. (2018).
 Social Resilience to Climate-Related Disasters in Ancient Societies: A Test of Two Hypotheses.
 Weather, Climate, and Society, 10(1), 145–161. https://doi.org/10.1175/WCAS-D-17-0052.1